tikhsuP/GSoC-2020-Project/README.md

 ### 2. Added 'Fact Check' feature:

 Integrated the [our.news](https://our.news/) fact check API with the Wayback Machine extension.
-Added the auto-detection option in the settings menu that, when checked, automatically detects the availability of fact checks and displays the **'F'** icon in the toolbar and shows a purple **'Fact Check'** button in the extension if fact checks are available.
+Added the auto-detection checkbox option in the settings menu that, when checked, automatically detects the availability of fact checks and displays the **'F'** icon in the toolbar and shows a purple **'Fact Check'** button in the extension if fact checks are available.
 And allows the user to see the available fact checks in a tab/window.
 The users who like to check the authenticity of the information displayed on the websites may find this feature helpful.

 ### 3. Added 'Bulk Save' feature: